italiangrid/storm/documentation/functional-description/1.11.2/index.md

 - srmCopy

 belong to this category.
-For this type of requests, the FE insert the SRM data into the Database and the BackEnd retrieve the new request to execute with a polling mechanism.
+For this type of requests, the FE insert the SRM data into the Database and the Backend retrieve the new request to execute with a polling mechanism.
 The BE process the SRM request and updates the information into the DB.
 The FE manages also the srmStatusOf[PtG-PtP-etc] request simply querying the status of the request into the database.

-### StoRM Back-End <a name="stormbackend">&nbsp;</a>
+### StoRM Backend <a name="stormbackend">&nbsp;</a>

-The Back-End is the core of the StoRM service, it executes all SRM functionalities.
+The Backend is the core of the StoRM service, it executes all SRM functionalities.
 It takes care of file and space metadata management, enforces authorization permissions on files and interacts with external Grid services.
 It is mainly written in Java.